How to Grow Weed Outdoors: Getting Started, Indoors vs. Outdoors, and Picking Your Seeds

 Like any other flowering plant, cannabis sativa and cannabis indica plants can be male or female (or they can go hermaphrodite).
 The flowers or “buds” of an unfertilized female plant are what you want to cultivate.
 A male plant will spread its pollen and essentially ruin any females within a 10 mile radius (amirite, ladies?).

-• Regular “photoperiod” seeds can be male or female.
+• Regular “photoperiod” seeds genetics can be male or female.
 You’re rolling the dice.
 The only reason to choose these, I think, is if you want to breed plants or cultivate seeds, and I have no idea how to do that (yet).
+And you need to have a very stable climate with distinct seasons.

 • Feminized photoperiod seeds take some of the risk out of it, as you’re (likely) getting female-only cannabis seeds.
 Most photoperiod plants can grow to be like 6’ tall, take about 4-6 months to mature and be ready for harvest, and can yield 10+ ounces of weed per plant.
 They depend on light cycles (hence photoperiod) so you ideally need to give them 18-24 hrs of light in the early vegetative stage, and then a controlled 12 hrs of light (and 12 hrs of darkness) in the later flowering stage.

 • Autoflower seeds are great for beginners.
-They’re feminized, so you’ve got that going for you, and the sativa or indica strains have been genetically cross-bred with cannabis ruderalis, a close cousin that is not light-dependent and automatically flowers in 3 to 6 weeks.
+They have feminized genetics, so you’ve got that going for you, and the sativa or indica strains have been genetically cross-bred with cannabis ruderalis, a close cousin that is not light-dependent and automatically flowers in 3 to 6 weeks.
 They only grow to be about 2-4’ tall, take only about 2-3 months to mature, and can yield anywhere from 1-2 ounces per plant.
 Because the whole cycle is much faster than photoperiod, you can probably fit in two full cycles during the outdoor growing season (rather than just one full cycle with photoperiod plants).

 As a novice grower with a good garden spot who didn’t really want to set up a grow tent inside… I decided to go with